Smiths Falls Bears

 The Smiths Falls Bears are a Junior A ice hockey team based in Smiths Falls.
-The Bears compete in the Central Canada Hockey League (CCHL) as a member of the West Division.
-The team has been in existence since 1961, making them the oldest CCHL team.
+The Bears compete in the Central Canada Hockey League (CCHL) as a member of the Robinson Division, which is the west division in the league.
+The team has been in existence since 1961, making them one of the oldest Junior A hockey teams in Canada.